-10 NIST Special Publication 800-171A (projected for publication in 2017) a companion publication, will provide assessment procedures to help organizations determine compliance to the security requirements in Chapter Three.
+$^{^{10}}$ NIST Special Publication 800-171A provides assessment procedures to help organizations determine compliance to the security requirements in Chapter Three.

 11 FIPS Publication 199 defines three values of potential impact (i.e., low, moderate, high) on organizations, assets, or individuals should there be a breach of security (e.g., a loss of confidentiality).
 The potential impact is moderate if the loss of confidentiality could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.